lorrinc-sajnos/yaw-noise/README.md

 # yaw-noise

-A free C# noise library, written by me back in highschool
+yaw-noiselibrary (yet another white noise library) is a free C# noise library, written by me back in highschool.
+It includes the following algorithms: